Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: Prescribing behavior of restarted

 completing the proof. \end{proof} This allows us to characterize the form of the final residual, which now depends on the choice of $\bc$. \begin{corollary} Let $\bx_m^{(\ell)}=\widetilde{V}\by$, $\by\in\C^n$, be the final restarted \gmres approximation for the $\ell$th cycle.
 Then the residual $\br_m^{(\ell)} = \bb - A\bx_m^{(\ell)}$ admits the expression

 where $y_n$ is the $n$th component of $\by$. \end{corollary} \begin{proof} We compute the residual via the representation of $\bx_m^{(\ell)}$ in the restarted Arnoldi basis,

-which when multiplied out completes the proof. \end{proof} \begin{remark}[Influencing rather than specifying $\norm{\br_m^{(\ell)}}$] We observe that from the structure of the residual that tuning $\bc$ will influence $\norm{\br_m^{(\ell)}}$, but this influence is not direct.
-Since the restarted \gmres basis $\widetilde{W}$ does not form an orthonormal basis, it cannot be removed from the norm calculation; \ie the Arnoldi vectors in each restart cycle are orthonormal to one another, but most vectors from different cycles exhibit no orthogonality relation.
+which when multiplied out completes the proof. \end{proof} \begin{remark}[Influencing rather than specifying $\norm{\br_m^{(\ell)}}$] We observe that from \eqref{eqn:residual-shift-structure} it follows that tuning $\bc$ will influence $\norm{\br_m^{(\ell)}}$, but this influence is not direct.
+Since the restarted \gmres basis $\widetilde{V}$ does not form an orthonormal basis, it cannot be removed from the norm calculation; \ie the Arnoldi vectors in each restart cycle are orthonormal to one another, but most vectors from different cycles exhibit no orthogonality relation.
 In addition, the different cycles are coupled as described in \Cref{rem:gen_arnoldi_vec}.
 Thus, expressing the influence of $\bc$ on $\norm{\br_m^{(\ell)}}$ is not straightforward. \end{remark} \begin{remark}[The effect of $\bc\neq\bnull$ on eigen/Ritz values] The choice of $\bc$ influences only the final restarted \gmres approximation.
 Observe that it does not not effect any other approximation or the previous prescribed residual norms.
 What $\bc\neq \bnull$ does effect is all the eigenvalues and Ritz values at every cycle.
-As $\widetilde{H}(\bc)$ is a rank-one update of $\widetilde{H}$, if we prescribe eigenvalues and Ritz values when constructing $\widetilde{H}$, we could avail of the theory concerning the behavior of eigenvalues with respect to rank-one updates of matrices to make some general statements about how close the eigenvalues and Ritz values of $\widetilde{H}(\bc)$ to the ones prescribed for $\widetilde{H}$, depending on $\norm{\bc}$.
+As $\widetilde{H}(\bc)$ is a rank-one update of $\widetilde{H}$, if we prescribe eigenvalues and Ritz values when constructing $\widetilde{H}$, we could avail of the theory concerning the behavior of eigenvalues with respect to rank-one updates of matrices to make some general statements about how close the eigenvalues and Ritz values of $\widetilde{H}(\bc)$ to the ones prescribed for $\widetilde{H}$, depending on $\norm{\bc}$; see, \eg, \cite{HornJohnson:2012:1, StewartSun:1990:1} for some discussion of this topic.
 However, we cannot represent them in a straightforward manner as functions of $\bc$. \end{remark} \begin{remark} We note that any further non-trivial iterations of restarted \gmres are completely determined by the restarted \gmres factorization we have constructed. \end{remark}

 \Cref{theorem:restart-gmres-nostag-assignment} shows existence of a matrix and a right-hand side producing prescribed convergence curve of restarted \gmres.
 With \Cref{corollary:eigs_of_A,rem:gen_arnoldi_vec}, we can obtain a complete characterization of these matrices and right-hand sides.